Azure/azure-iot-sdk-csharp/e2e/test/prerequisites/readme.md

 Prerequisites:

 - Log Analytics workspace - Where Azure Security Center for IoT stores its data.
-- Enable Azure Security Center for IoT - Azure Security Center for IoT should be enabled on the hub found in `Configuration.IoTHub` with the feature �Store raw device security events in LogAnalytics.� set to on, for onboarding instructions, please see: [ASC for IoT Quickstart](https://docs.microsoft.com/en-us/azure/asc-for-iot/quickstart-onboard-iot-hub)
+- Enable Azure Security Center for IoT - Azure Security Center for IoT should be enabled on the hub found in `Configuration.IoTHub` with the feature “Store raw device security events in LogAnalytics.” set to on, for onboarding instructions, please see: [ASC for IoT Quickstart](https://docs.microsoft.com/en-us/azure/asc-for-iot/quickstart-onboard-iot-hub)
 - Azure Active Directory application with a reader role on the Log Analytics workspace - The tests uses Azure Active Directory Application to authenticate against the Log Analytics workspace.
 The service principal created by the Active Directory application must be assigned with a reader role on the Log Analytics workspace.
 Follow this link for instructions [Creating Azure Active Directory application and a service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-the-application-to-a-role)
 - Self signed certificate - for authenticating with the Active Directory app